Brainiq7/Ananse/CONTRIBUTING.md

 expertise to take full responsibility for the change, according to the "Landing Patches" protocol described below.

+**Note:** All pull requests for extractors should be send to the extractor_testing branch and if your extractor passes it test will be merge to the master branch.
+Because extractors don't always behaviors as expected and something pass while other times fail, extractor tests has be disable in the master branch

 ## Landing Patches/Features

 - All bugfixes require a test case which demonstrates the defect.
 The